mne-tools/mne-python/doc/install_mne_python.rst

   Look through the Anaconda documentation and Google Anaconda install tips (StackExchange results are often helpful).

+  Note that MNE-Python 0.17 will be the last release to support Python 3.
+From MNE-Python 0.18, only Python 3 will be supported.

 2. Get MNE and its dependencies
 ###############################